-The other day, I have spotted in my Twitter timeline a status update of a party I follow notifying everyone they have uploaded 4 new photos on their Facebook page and urging us to check them out.
+The other day, I spotted a status update in my Twitter timeline of a party I follow notifying everyone they have uploaded 4 new photos on their Facebook page and urging us to check them out.
 Say what?!?!

 The Twitter flock is a much different kind when you compare it to the Facebook one.
 Twitter is frank, straight and concise.
 Well, it will be rather difficult not to be when you have only 140 characters to express yourself, wouldn’t?

-When seeing the status I reacted immediately and suggested to the political party to change their strategy.
+When seeing the status, I reacted immediately and suggested to the political party to change their strategy.
 Not every tweep is a facebooker, either.
-I received a reply trying to explain to me that they don’t have the financial resources their biggest political rivals have… Fair enough!
-If this political party thinks they’d need more money to spend on social media then they are doing now (my presumption is a very small social media team and no media buy), I will present a small strategy and present it to them and their competition for free.
+I received a reply trying to explain that they don’t have the financial resources their biggest political rivals have… Fair enough!
+If this political party thinks they’d need more money to spend on social media then they are doing now (my presumption is a tiny social media team and no media buy), I will present a small strategy and present it to them their competition for free.
 The only catch is that they need to read English or know how to use Google Translate…

 What’s our main goal?

-In the course of the next 3 weeks, prior to the parliamentary elections, attract as many as possible voters by answering questions, clarifying platform and promises and introducing candidates.
+In the next 3 weeks, before the parliamentary elections, voters attract as many as possible voters by answering questions, clarifying platform and promises, and introducing candidates.

 Which platform should we use?

 Campaign Engagement Center – your website.
-All your efforts should be based on getting more people to visit and spend quality time on it reading your content and being impressed with its quality.
+All your efforts should be based on getting more people to visit and spending quality time reading your content and being impressed with its quality.
 Your website should be able to and offer the ability to embed third-party content depositary types.

 Content Depositary Platforms – video at YouTube, pictures on Flickr and documents on SlideShare.
-This is where you need to upload the different media formats and make sure you streamline your uploads automatically or sharing them manually on the engagement platforms.
+This is where you need to upload the different media formats and streamline your uploads automatically or share them manually on the engagement platforms.

 Seven Simple Rules Of Engagement: